 Upon receiving a last month's rent and/or a security deposit, the landlord should give the tenant a receipt for each prepayment.
 If he or she does not, it is appropriate for the tenant to ask for one.
 In many states, the landlord is required to give the tenant a receipt.
 The following information should be included in the receipt:

-If the last month's rent is collected, the landlord should also give the tenant a statement indicating whether he or she is entitled to interest.
-The tenant should provide the landlord at the termination of tenancy with a forwarding address where the deposit and interest is to be sent.
+If the last month's rent is collected, the landlord should also give the tenant a statement indicating whether they are entitled to interest.
+At the termination of tenancy, the tenant should provide the landlord with a forwarding address where the deposit and interest is to be sent.

 IMPORTANT: THE LANDLORD MAY BE REQUIRED BY STATE LAW TO PAY INTEREST ON BOTH LAST MONTH'S RENT AND SECURITY DEPOSIT